bot-app/trading/docs/sql_cheatsheet.md

 Usage:
 `... --db-url postgresql+psycopg2://<username>:<password>@localhost:5432/<database>`

-Freqtrade will automatically create the tables necessary upon startup.
+Trading will automatically create the tables necessary upon startup.

-If you're running different instances of Freqtrade, you must either setup one database per Instance or use different users / schemas for your connections.
+If you're running different instances of Trading, you must either setup one database per Instance or use different users / schemas for your connections.

 ### MariaDB / MySQL

-Freqtrade supports MariaDB by using SQLAlchemy, which supports multiple different database systems.
+Trading supports MariaDB by using SQLAlchemy, which supports multiple different database systems.

 Installation:
 `pip install pymysql`